 Disney's record-breaking musical adventure tells the tale of lion cub Simba who is born to be king but falls victim to the schemes of his evil uncle Scar.
-When his father is killed and he takes the rap, Simba (Matthew Broderick) flees Pride Rock and is befriended by a manic meerkat and a windy warthog until he can take his rightful place.
+When he is blamed for his father's death, Simba (Matthew Broderick) flees Pride Rock and is befriended by a manic meerkat and a windy warthog until he can take his rightful place.
 But Uncle Scar (Jeremy Irons) is forever on his tail.
 With reference points including Bambi, Hamlet and The Jungle Book, this African odyssey has much to live up to.
-And by Hakuna Matata, it pulls it off in triumphant style.
+And, by Hakuna Matata, it pulls it off in style!

 James Earl Jones

 When your reference points include Bambi, Hamlet and The Jungle Book there's plenty of scope to go wrong but Walt's wonders pulled it off with this gorgeous 1994 adventure.

 The film has been translated into 32 languages, from Swedish to Zulu, and it still holds the crown as the most successful animated film of all time.